mjewell/chain-react/README.md

 # Chain React

 A library for simplifying the use of Higher-Order Components (HOCs).
-Higher-Order Components have a few conventions and caveats assocaited with them, as listed [here](https://facebook.github.io/react/docs/higher-order-components.html).
+Higher-Order Components have a few conventions and caveats associated with them, as listed [here](https://facebook.github.io/react/docs/higher-order-components.html).
 This library helps to follow these conventions and avoid these issue cases.

 ## Conventions